 "Raise the Bar" Task Force formed at November AIGC meeting - contact Roger Grice

 Program to mentoring the IFC and Panhel Board officers envisioned at November AIGC meeting - contact Bob Eckart

 Fall news - AIGC Meeting to be held Saturday November 9

 It is that time of the year again for the AIGC meeting.
 Alumni representatives (and undergrads are welcome as well) from your chapters should plan to attend.
 We will be meeting at the Heffner Alumni House and have coffee and refreshments starting at 9:30 am and start the meeting at 10 am.
-The agenda includes short reports from various groups and then we'll spend some time discussing current affairs and setting content for upcoming
+The agenda includes short reports from various groups and then we'll spend some time discussing current affairs and setting content

 The full agenda is posted here.
 If you have any other new business to raise, plase contact Roger Grice so he can make time in the agenda.